 Chiropractic adapts to the condition/s and specific needs of each individual.
 Treatment plans can involve a forceful approach and a gentler force technique.
 This could happen during the same visit, or the treatment plan could be half forceful adjustments ranging from 6 to 10, with the final visits using the gentle approach.

 This is the High-Velocity Low-Amplitude Thrust technique.
 The most frequently used chiropractic technique.
 This is the manipulation that most are familiar with because of the audible pop that results.
 This is from the chiropractor’s hands applying a controlled, quick, forceful thrust to the spine while the body is positioned in a specific way.

 This is the Low-Force/Gentle Chiropractic Technique.
 These techniques are for individuals that require a gentler approach.
 The technique is known as spinal mobilization.
 This approach could be utilized due to:

 - Size of the patient – a baby or child, for example

 - Patient’s comfort

 - The patient prefers the gentle approach

 Some chiropractors prefer and/or specialize in mild spinal mobilization techniques.
-These are techniques that do not involve twisting the body or using forceful thrusts.
-Along with spinal mobilization, chiropractors often employ complementary therapy, as part of an overall treatment plan.
+These techniques do not involve twisting the body or using forceful thrusts.
+Along with spinal mobilization, chiropractors often employ complementary therapy as part of an overall treatment plan.
 This could be:

 - Physical therapy